 Vaccines train the body to fight viruses by helping our immune systems recognize them before we’re infected.
 For example, the current COVID-19 vaccines contain coronavirus genetic material, but not enough to actually give someone COVID-19.
 Instead, our cells encounter this genetic material, destroy it, and build new immune cells in response, which equips our bodies to fight against a potential coronavirus infection in the future.
 Other COVID-19 vaccines under development use slightly different methods, but the goal is the same—teaching your body how to recognize and destroy the coronavirus.

 Keep in mind that receiving a COVID-19 vaccine doesn’t necessarily guarantee that you won’t catch the virus or spread it to others.
-Although your immune system will be better equipped to fight off any symptoms and prevent disease, we still don’t know if vaccination will prevent you from spreading COVID-19.
-So, it will still be important to wear a mask and maintain social distancing until a vast majority of the population has been vaccinated.
+Although your immune system will be better equipped to fight off any symptoms and prevent disease, it is still possible for vaccinated individuals to spread COVID-19.
+So, it will still be important to wear a mask and maintain social distancing in accordance with current guidelines.